vikramkannav/HeartRate/source/includes/_users.md

 ## Following

-This API is used to show the following the user.
+This API is used to show the users those are following he/she.

 ```shell
 curl -X GET \